TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-backup-pointintimerestore.md

 * If you are trying to restore to a point-in-time within the last 5 minutes and the backup is not yet available, wait for up to 5 minutes and try to restore again

 * The point-in-time restore duration depends on your database size and the transaction log size from last full backup.
-The restore operation can take up to 12 hrs and is dependent on multiple factors including storage provisioned, ongoing transactions on the server etc.
+The restore operation can take up to 12 hrs and is dependent on multiple factors including storage provisioned, ongoing transactions on the server, and so on.

 * [How to export MySQL database using MySQL Workbench](https://docs.microsoft.com/azure/mysql/concepts-migrate-import-export#import-and-export-by-using-mysql-workbench)